-The Efroymson Restoration at Kankakee Sands is a birder and wildflower enthusiast's paradise.
-The 7,000+ acres are home to an amazing array of birds, wildflowers, plants and animals that fills the prairie with song and sights to behold.
+The Efroymson Restoration at Kankakee Sands in Newton County is a birder and wildflower enthusiast's paradise.
+The 7,000+ acres are home to an amazing array of birds, wildflowers, plants, and animals that fills the prairie with song and sights to behold.
 As the Conservancy continues its restoration work here, Kankakee Sands will only get richer and more diverse for generations to come.

 Why Is The Nature Conservancy working at Kankakee Sands?

 Did you know that 99.9% of Indiana’s original prairies, wetlands, black oak barrens, and sand prairies have been lost to draining, agriculture, development, and lack of healthy wildfire?
 Prior to TNC’s involvement at the site, the protected areas were tiny and isolated from one another.
 They were not big enough for the plants and animals there to thrive and they were too far apart for cross-pollination and animal movement.
 The remnants and restorations at Kankakee Sands bring back over 6,000 acres of these natural communities and interconnect over 20,000 acres of functioning habitat.